 The pilgrims worried that they had no legal right to colonize the area because they did not have permission, known as a patent, from the king to do so.
 They were also well aware that previous colonies had failed due to a lack of social order.
-Some of the Mayflower passengers were not puritans and they questioned the puritan’s authority, which caused concern among the group.
+Some of the Mayflower passengers were not separatists and they questioned their authority, which caused concern among the group.

 The group decided to draw up a social contract that would establish a local government and oblige the pilgrims to abide by the law of this government until they could obtain a new patent from the king.

 The purpose of the Mayflower Compact was to establish basic law and order in the colony.
 The document was intended to be not just a contract between the colonists but also between themselves and God.